dinkarjallan/devjoke/README.md

 Thank you for adding a DevJoke.
 At text jokes at the **TOP** of the page, add your joke followed by `***`.
 Add images at the **BOTTOM** with a reference to the image in the README file.

+* * *
+Question - What do you call 8 hobbits?

+Answer: A hobbyte.

+* * *
+Question - Why do programmers avoid the sun?

+Answer: Because they don't want to deal with light bugs.

 ***
 Question - What is the most used language in programming?